-The Patent-Pending DIFFERENTIAL COMPARATOR circuitry of the "SCAN-ALYZER"/EDUALIZER IS THE KEY TO HIGH PRECISION ACCURATE EQ analysis.
-The basic simplicity of the DIFFERENTIAL COMPARATOR circuitry makes it possible for even a novice to accurately EQ his room and his system, yet that same circuitry is so highly accurate it can actually be used for 0.1 dB laboratory measurements in EQ analysis.
-This combination of equalizer and analyzer creates a functional component that should be an integral part of every high quality home stereo system.
-The "SCAN-ALYZER" /EQUALIZER with its accompanying COMPUTONE CHARTS, can be used in a home stereo system for many important functions-for example...
-To establish a room

-EO curve using its own EO or external EO . . .
-To establish a curve for 3-head taping so that each tape recording is precompensated for any variance in the recording tape's, or in the tape recorder's frequency response characteristic...
-To establish a curve for given sets of room conditions, characteristic...
-To establish a curve for given sets of room conditions, l.e.; a crowded room, a room with drapes closed and doors closed, an empty room, a room with drapes open and doors open, lurniture changes, etc....
-To establish the performance characteristics of a new component to be added to the system...
-To verify the continued accu-racy of performance of the entire system or of individual components in the system, such as a 3-head tape deck, amplifier, praemplifier, speakers, etc.... and many more applications too numerous to list!
+The Patent-Pending DIFFERENTIAL COMPARATOR circuitry of the "SCAN-ALYZER"/EQUALIZER IS THE KEY TO HIGH PRECISION ACCURATE E0 analysis.
+The basic simplicity of the OIFFERENTIAL COMPARATOR circuitry makes it possible for even a novice to accurately E0 his room and his system, yet that same circuitry is so highly accurate it can actually be used for 0.1 dB laboratory measurements in E0 analysis.
+This combination of equaitzer and analyzer creates a functional component that should be an integral part of every high quality home stereo system.
+The "SCAN-ALYZER" /EQUALIZER with its accompanying COMPUTONE CHARTS, can be used in a home stereo system for many important functions-for example...To establish aroom EO curve using its own EOor external EO ...
+To establish acurve for 3-head taping so that each tape recording is precompensated for any variance in the recording tape's. or in the tape recorder's frequency response characteristic ...
+To establish a curve for given sets of room conditions, i.e., a crowded room, a room with drapes open and doors open, furniture changes, etc....
+To establish the performance characteristics of a new to be added to the system...
+To verify the continued accuracy of performance of the entire system or of individual component to be added to the system...
+To verify the continued accuracy of performance of the entire system or of individual components in the system, such as a 3-head tape deck, amplifier, preamplifier, speakers, etc..., and many more applications too numerous to list!